MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_compliance_mgr.md

 # Demo: Explore the Microsoft 365 compliance center & Compliance Manager

+## Demo scenario
+In this demo, you will show the Microsoft 365 compliance center home page and ways in which the capabilities of Compliance manager can help organizations improve their compliance posture.

 ## Instructions

-#### Demo Part 1: Explore the Microsoft 365 compliance center home page and learn to customize the card view and the navigation panel.
+#### Demo Part 1: Show the Microsoft 365 compliance center home page and how to customize the card view and the navigation panel.

 1. Open Microsoft Edge.
 In the address bar enter **admin.microsoft.com**.